JoMedeiros/MIPSnake/README.md

 ### MARS's bugs :bug: :exclamation:

 There's a bug in the Mars MIPS emulator.
 You may fix it following the instructions in this [link](https://dtconfect.wordpress.com/2013/02/09/mars-mips-simulator-lockup-hackfix/).

-### The road so far...

-Currently the snake is moving, the program stops when it collides with the wall and that's it.
-The file `Snake.asm` has the most recent functional version of the "game".
+The file `Mars_4_5_FIXED.jar` is a version of the original file with the bug corrected.

 ## TODO list